TheSatoLab/TE_scRNA-Seq_analysis_Hwang_et_al/CellRanger/README.md

 Materials for detecting the expression levels of transposable elements in single cell RNA-sequencing (RNA-Seq) analysis.

 This directory contains two sub directories and one file:
-1. **input** contains input files.
+1. **input:** contains input files.
-2. **script** contains programs.
+2. **script:** contains programs.
-3. **reference.py** is a file used to modify the STAR alignment parameters in Cell Ranger.
+3. **reference.py:** is a file used to modify the STAR alignment parameters in Cell Ranger.
 The detail about this file is written below.

 # Note